Category

 4. Practice the emergency procedures

-Once you’ve prepared, it’s time to actually run drills.
-In many cases, that means running a full-scale exercise, such as evacuating an entire building or shutting down a factory to make sure your team can do it quickly enough.
+Once you’ve prepared, it’s time to run drills.
+In many cases, that means running a full-scale exercise, such as evacuating an entire building or shutting down a factory, to ensure your team can do it quickly enough.

 However, there are also more limited and less disruptive ways to run safety drills.
-For example, you can run floor-by-floor evacuations to assess response time and make sure areas are free of obstacles.
+For example, you can run floor-by-floor evacuations to assess response time and ensure areas are free of obstacles.

 You can also run tabletop exercises to simulate many aspects of emergency response procedures.
-These are particularly useful for response teams to practice their roles and review plans without impacting your whole company’s productivity.
+These are useful for response teams to practice their roles and review plans without impacting your company’s productivity.

 5. Collect and analyze results

-When the emergency drill is complete, you need to assess how your team did.
+When the emergency drill is complete, you must assess how your team did.
 Key stakeholders in the process should collaborate on an after-action report that covers the critical points of the safety drill and how it went:

 • What were the goals and expectations for the drill?